 First Friday ARTScrawl

-With over 20 different galleries throughout the city participating in the First Friday ARTScrawl, you can choose which ones to visit at no cost to find out what's happening with guilds, individual artists, and ongoing shows.
+With over 20 different galleries throughout the city participating in the First Friday ARTScrawl, you can choose which ones to visit at no cost and find out what's happening with guilds, individual artists, and ongoing shows.

 Festival of the Cranes in Bosque del Apache